 - The degree of complexity and risk in the work being undertaken.

 Effective supervision requires a clear agenda by both Supervisor and Supervisee.
-It is a 2 way process.
+It is a 2-way process.
 Sessions should include the following:

-- Review of attendance and absence;
+- Review of attendance, absence, and annual leave;

 - Organisational developments;

 - Professional development and training Nneeds;

 - Progress update on current cases (in line with varied timescales identified in Section 11, Case File Supervision Recording and Frequency) with a clear record of issues raised, decisions and actions*;

 - Reflective supervision on one or two cases in detail, where possible using the recognised models of reflection (for example Defensible Decision Making – see Appendices).

 *Case discussions to be recorded on the child’s file with a Liquidlogic Reference Number recorded on the supervision file.

 - To keep prebooked supervision dates free and only cancel in exceptional circumstances;